mlvl36667/mjd_atomic/README.md

 use "convert_prices.py" for this purpose

-then SR will be printed to "real_world_sr.pdf"
+then SR (Figure 6. in Stochastic analysis of the success rate in atomic swaps) will be printed to "real_world_sr.pdf"